sushil2601/javaScript_practise/REACT.md

     .Render after componentDidMount() to run side effects and then call render() method of updating phase again.

-    .componentDidMount() lifecycle methods in react is the part of mounting phase nd it is called after a component has been rendered to the DOM.
+    .componentDidMount() lifecycle methods in react is the part of mounting phase and it is called after a component has been rendered to the DOM.

 Q. What is the role of useContext() hooks?
 Ans:-